gillesleroy/newsScrapper/README.md

 # newsScrapper
-An app for srapping news and add notrs about articles
+An app for scrapping news and add notes about articles